x4Cx58x54/writing/docs/maths/convex-optimization/convex-optimization.md

 $f$ is convex iff $\operatorname{\mathbf{epi}}f$ is convex.

-Operations that preserves convexity of a function $f$ includes:
+Operations that preserve convexity of a function $f$ includes:

 * nonnegative weighted sum,
 * composition with an affine function, $f(Ax + b)$,